Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating-a-basic-Grand-Strategy-renderer-inspired-by-Europa-Universalis-4.md

 ## Current state of tools for grand strategy

 Most resources on the internet are providing information on how to create GTG games in an already established engine such as Unity, Godot or Unreal Engine.
-In this article my aim is to make the rendering aspect of this genre easier to approach, in order to contribute towards making engines and tools for creating GTG more accessible towards game developers.
+In this article, my aim is to make the rendering aspect of this genre easier to approach, thereby contributing towards the development of engines and tools that make the creation of GTGs more accessible for game developers.

 ## This is what I will present in my article